apolofreitas/fluentlevel/README.md

 An app that provides the experience of learning English in the community and by yourself!

+## 🛠️ Functionalities

+- User authentication
+- Resolution, creation and sharing of tasks
+- Resolution, creation and sharing of contests
+- History of solved tasks and contests
+- User followers
+- Score system
+- Graphical comparison of progress between users

 ## 🚀 Technologies

 - [React Native](https://reactnative.dev/)